4 Common Chevy LS6 Engine Problems

 - Check engine light (usually for misfires)

-3) LS6 Engine Overheating Problems
+3) Overheating Issues

-As mentioned above, the LS6 is a great engine when left in stock form and street driven.
+The LS6 is a great engine when left in stock form and street driven.
 However, once you add additional power to the mix and drive it hard, whether it be on the street or on a track, the stock cooling system becomes problematic.
 Overheating is most common on Z06’s that are tracked or raced and on street cars that are heavily modified.

 Power creates heat.
 Racing creates prolonged periods of high engine temperatures.
 The radiator and the oil cooler on the LS6 aren’t built well for either of these conditions which can cause overheating if they are not upgraded.
 Adding either a larger oil cooler or radiator, or both, are common cooling system modifications to prevent overheating.
 While neither of these upgrades will necessarily create more horsepower they will improve reliability and help keep engine temps down which does have a performance impact.